0xdefine/docs-nuxt-template/.playground/content/kitchen-sink.md

     constructor() {
-        // Zeek initializes the contract with a welcome message emit MessageReceived("Zeek welcomes you to ZKsync!");
+        // Zeek initializes the contract with a welcome message emit MessageReceived("Zeek welcomes you to zkSync!");
     }

     // Function to send a "secret" message to Zeek